Nicole Brandt, PharmD, MBA, BCGP, BCPP, FASCP

 She has directed projects with multiple stakeholders focusing on Medicare Part D Medication Therapy Management programs, high risk medications, and medication stewardship.
 Her public policy advocacy occurs on both a state and national level.
 She is one of the authors of the 2012, 2015, and 2018-2019 American Geriatrics Society Beers Criteria and the past president and board chairman of the American Society of Consultant Pharmacists.

-She recently co-chaired a task force convened by the Peter Lamy Center at the University of Maryland School of Pharmacy with assistance from the U.S Deprescribing Research Network to develop an Implementation Guide for Post-Acute and Long-Term Care during the COVID-19 pandemic.
+She also co-chaired a task force convened by the Peter Lamy Center with assistance from the U.S Deprescribing Research Network to develop an Implementation Guide for Post-Acute and Long-Term Care during the COVID-19 pandemic.